jetbrains-academy/introduction_to_python/Loops/Nested List Comprehension/task.md

 ## Nested List Comprehension

-Nested List Comprehensions are simply list comprehensions nested within other list comprehension.
+Nested list comprehensions are simply list comprehensions nested within other list comprehension.
 This is quite similar to [nested loops](course://Loops/Nested for Loop).
 Here is a program that builds a [nested list](course://Data structures/Nested Lists) using a nested loop: